Lauberhorn ski races

 The Lauberhorn ski races (Lauberhorn World Cup alpine ski races (Lauberhornrennen) (downhill, slalom, and combined) are among the highest-attended winter sports events in the world, attracting around 30,000 spectators each year.
-An established attraction is the airshow by the Patrouille Suisse, the aerobatic demonstration team of the Swiss Air Force.
-The 2016 races were held 15–17 January (super-combined, downhill, and slalom).

 The races in Wengen in the Bernese Oberland are held in mid-January, usually the week prior to the Hahnenkamm, in Kitzbühel, Austria, another classic downhill race run since the early 1930s.

 The Lauberhorn is a mountain in the Bernese Alps of Switzerland, located between Wengen and Grindelwald, north of the Kleine Scheidegg.
 Its summit is at an elevation of 2472 m above sea level.

 The downhill course is the longest in the world; its length of over 4.4 km results in run times of two and a half minutes (about 30–45 seconds longer than standard downhill races); top speeds approach 160 km/h on its Haneggschuss, the highest speeds on the World Cup circuit.

 The Lauberhorn downhill run is surrounded by the Eiger, Mönch, and Jungfrau above the Lauterbrunnen valley.
 It is known for run arrangements such as the Hundschopf, a signature 40 m jump over a rock nose, the Kernen-S (passing over a bridge at around 80 km/h and the Wasserstation tunnel (underpassing the viaduct of the Wengernalpbahn).

 Races are held on two famous courses "Lauberhorn" (downhill) and "Männlichen / Jungfrau" (slalom).

+An established attraction is the airshow by the Patrouille Suisse, the aerobatic demonstration team of the Swiss Air Force.